 Rating methodology (if there has been a change, with new issues only on the new methodology)

-For Plans F and J, separate rates for the normal and high-deductible options
+For Plan F, Plan G, and Plan J, separate rates for the normal and high-deductible options

 There may be quite a variation between issuers as to how substandard rates and area rates are determined.
 Some may apply separate schedules by area, while others apply area factors.
 Substandard rates may be a single new rate schedule, multiple schedules (depending on the degree of expected extra morbidity), or a flat dollar amount or a percentage adjustment.

+MACRA modifies which Standardized Benefit (SB) Plans must be available to applicants through the guaranteed issue right if newly eligible for Medicare after 2019, requiring Plans D and G (including high-deductible G) be offered in place of Plans C and F. That change does not provide issuers any new opportunity to create an additional policy form or utilize different rate schedules for policies issued after the MACRA changes apply.
+States should evaluate any requests for new policy forms or rate schedules against the allowances under their state laws and regulations.

 Section 17C(3) of the model regulation requires disclosure of all possible premium rates offered to the applicant on either the cover page or the next page following.
 Regulators must require and examine this aspect of the form to assure clarity.